metaboulie/marimo-themes/README.md

 If you are using marimo in a browser like Firefox, you can use tools like [Dark Reader](https://addons.mozilla.org/en-US/firefox/addon/darkreader/) for theming with or without motheme

-## Usage

--   **Requirements**: Ensure you are using Marimo version **0.9.14** or higher.
-It is recommended to keep your Marimo version up-to-date for the best experience

--   **Light and Dark Mode Support**: All themes support both light and dark modes and will switch automatically based on your notebook's current theme settings